thusarakap/ga4-realtime-user-behavior-simulator/README.md

 npm start
 ```

-Made out of necessity by Thusaraka :)
+Built out of necessity by Thusaraka :)